Roger Clemens: Pitching style

 Clemens was a prototypical power pitcher with an aggressive edge, especially early in his career.
 Clemens was said to throw "two pitches: a 98-mph fastball and a hard breaking ball.
 At 23, Clemens simply reared back and threw the ball past batters."
 Later in his career, Clemens developed a split-finger fastball.
 Clemens has jocularly referred to this pitch as "Mr. Splitty".

 By the time Clemens retired from Major League Baseball in 2007, his four-seam fastball had settled in the 91–94 mph range.
 He also threw a two-seam fastball, a slider in the mid 80s, a splitter, and an occasional curveball.
 Clemens was a durable pitcher, leading the American League in complete games three times and innings pitched twice.
-Clemens threw 18 complete games in 1987 which no pitcher has since matched.
-Clemens was also known as a strikeout pitcher, leading the AL in Ks five times and strikeouts per nine innings three times.
+Clemens threw 18 complete games in 1987, which no pitcher has since matched.
+Clemens was also known as a strikeout pitcher, leading the AL in strikeouts five times and K/9 three times.
 He is currently the only pitcher in Major League history to have thrown two 20-strikeout games.